 11. Tiger Tattoo

-If you want a tattoo that symbolizes power and strength, then the tiger is a great choice.
+If you want a piece that symbolizes power and strength, then the tiger tattoo is a great choice.
 The big cat is a skilled hunter and, in its natural habitat, is the top predator, earning it respect but also instilling fear.
-Choosing to get inked with this animal can be an incredibly meaningful option.
+Choosing to get inked with this animal can be an incredibly meaningful tattoo option.
 The traditional American technique also makes it a very noticeable body art piece thanks to the rich colors and bold lines.
 The animal is shown baring its teeth more often than not, giving it a compelling and even scary appearance.

 12. Bear Tattoo